KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/usage.rst

 _`Interface`
 ------------

-*sIBL_GUI* interface is customizable and comes with 3 main layouts directly available from the main toolbar:
+*sIBL_GUI* Interface is customizable and comes with 3 main layouts directly available from the main toolbar:

 -  `Library Layout`_
 -  `Inspect Layout`_